peterwilsoncc/doitlive.peterwilson.cc/plugins/gutenberg/readme.txt

 * Add end-to-end test to catch revert of title during a preview after saving a draft
 * Avoid react warnings when merging two adjacent paragraphs
 * Avoid PHP notice in the recent comments block
+* Editor: Restore the block prop in the BlockListBlock filter